YanesAbdelkader/e-learning-platform/README.md

-# AZ-learning Platform - your best choice to learn online
+# Bright Mind Platform - your best choice to learn online

 #This is my graduation project to obtain a senior technical certificate in web and mobile development